You can configure Bitbucket Data Center and Server

 - Branch names are split into tokens using any of these characters: underscore '_', hyphen '-', plus '+', or period '.'.

 - Only branches matching the name of the pull request target are added into the merge path.
 Matching means that every token before the first numeric token must be equal to the corresponding tokens of the target branch's name.

 - Branches are ordered by number, if a given token is numeric.
-When comparing a numeric token with an ASCII token, the numeric is ranked higher (i.e. is considered as being a newer version).
+When comparing a numeric token with an ASCII token, the numeric is ranked higher (that is, it is considered as being a newer version).